DPWasserman/covid-analysis/README.md

 This project attempts to visualize the trends of the disease on two levels: Cases and Deaths.
 This is done on a state by state basis.

-Data about the disease was obtained from healthcare.gov while population data for 2020 came from Wikipedia.
+Data about the disease was obtained from healthdata.gov while population data for 2020 came from Wikipedia.